TerrifyingBridge/PlanetarySystemsProject/Chapter 1 Two Body Problem/1.7 Mutlipole Expansion of a Potential/Description.md

 $$ \rho(\mathbf{r}) = ar + b $$

 Where $a$ and $b$ are constants, and $r$ is the radial distance from the origin.
-Plugging everything into our definition gives us the following lovely integeral to solve.
+Plugging everything into our definition gives us the following lovely integral to solve.

 $$ J_{2} = \frac{-1}{2MR_{p}^{2}} \int_{0}^{2\pi}\int_{0}^{\pi}\int_{0}^{\frac{\alpha c}{\sqrt{1 + \lambda \cos^{2}(\theta)}}} \left(3\cos^{2}(\theta) - 1\right)\sin(\theta) r^{4}\left(ar+b\right)drd\theta d\phi$$